Texas Speech Pathology State License Guide

 Speech Pathology Initial Licensure for Texas

-Texas has 20 accredited higher education institutions that support a speech pathology license.1 For a Texas speech pathology license, applicants must first have a master’s degree in an accredited program prior to application.
+As of December 2025, Texas has over 20 accredited higher education institutions that support a speech pathology license.
+For a Texas speech pathology license, applicants must first have a master’s degree in an accredited program prior to application.
 The following are the remaining requirements for Texas speech pathology licensure:

 1. Speech pathologist applicants must complete 400 hours supervised clinical practicum.